Efficient algorithms for implementing incremental proximal-point methods: Introduction

-In contrast to the above-mentioned works, rather than theoretical analysis, our aim is to substantially reduce the difficulty of computing the proximal operator devising efficient algorithms to do so in a variety of setups, and providing Python code implementing those algorithms.
-We show that for some families of functions $f$, computing $\prox_{\eta f}$ may even be as cheap as a regular gradient step.
-It is our aim, and hope, that the above contributions make it easier to apply these methods in practice, while also motivate more research by making numerical experimentation with incremental proximal point methods easily accessible to the research community.
-We'd like to emphasize that the aim of this paper is deriving algorithms for \emph{implementing} proximal operators of useful functions in machine learning, rather than \emph{using} proximal operators to derive better converging algorithms, in order to make such implementations accessible to the research community.
+We'd like to emphasize that the aim of this paper is devising efficient algorithms for \emph{implementing} proximal operators of useful functions in machine learning, rather than \emph{using} proximal operators to derive better converging algorithms, in order to make such implementations accessible to the research community.
 In addition to efficiency, we use extensive mathematical theory to derive \emph{modular} implementations, so that researchers may compose the functions they desire from atomic building blocks.
-For example, a L1 regularized logistic regression problem's cost function is composed of a linear function, composed onto the convex logistic function $t \to \ln(1+\exp(t))$, and with the L1 regularizer.
-Thus, the code for training such models will look like this: \begin{pycode} x = torch.zeros(x_star.shape) optimizer = IncRegularizedConvexOnLinear(x, Logistic(), L1Reg(0.01)) # <-- note the modular composition epoch_loss = 0. for t, (a, b) in enumerate(my_data_set, start=1): step_size = 1. / math.sqrt(t) epoch_loss += optimizer.step(step_size, a, b) \end{pycode}
+For example, an L1 regularized logistic regression problem's cost function is composed of a linear function, composed onto the convex logistic function $t \to \ln(1+\exp(t))$, and with the L1 regularizer.
+Thus, the code for training such models may look like this: \begin{pycode} x = torch.zeros(x_star.shape) # note the modular composition below optimizer = IncRegularizedConvexOnLinear(x, Logistic(), L1Reg(0.01)) epoch_loss = 0. for t, (a, b) in enumerate(my_data_set, start=1): step_size = 1. / math.sqrt(t) epoch_loss += optimizer.step(step_size, a, b) \end{pycode}